 In fact, her given name was Deborah Gumpel, and she was the daughter of Gustave Gumpel, a kosher butcher and rabbi to the Congregation B’nai Israel in Bridgeport, CT.

-Sharing her findings in the most recent issue of “Catholic New York,” Ward-Donegan said that she is certain her older brother the Cardinal would have been thrilled by the discovery.
+Sharing her findings last year in the publication “Catholic New York,” Ward-Donegan said that she is certain her older brother the Cardinal would have been thrilled by the discovery.

 “My eyes fill with tears and I smile as I think of how my brother would have cherished the thought,” she writes.
 “He did not know our mother was Jewish, yet there is knowledge deeper than the intellect.

 “In his heart and in his soul, my brother had a deep and profound love for the Jewish people.
 He had a loyalty and a fidelity to them that went far beyond natural human respect. . . .
 He would have considered it the greatest honor to be united with ties of blood to the race that bore our Savior Jesus Christ and His Holy Mother.”

 Cardinal O’Connor was recognized as a friend of Jews in New York and beyond.
 He was involved in the Vatican’s recognition of the State of Israel and the establishment of official diplomatic relations between the two in 1993.
 He often reflected upon his visit to Dachau as a Navy chaplain, something Ward-Donegan also notes.